graememcc/funkierJS/docs/markdown/byCategory.md

 the two arguments are "equal", and a positive number if the first argument is greater than the second.

 Throws a TypeError if the first argument is not a function of arity 2, or if the second is not arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `sortWith` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var sortFn = function(x, y) {return x - y;};